-The information provided below highlights the company's quarterly results for the past 8 quarters.
+The information provided below highlights the company's quarterly results for the past eight quarters.
 All of the financial information referenced below is expressed in Canadian dollars (unless otherwise noted) and has been prepared in accordance with Canadian GAAP.
-The accounting policies followed by the company are set out in note 2 to the audited consolidated financial statements of the company for the fiscal year ended December 31, 2008 and have been consistently followed in the preparation of the current period's consolidated financial statements, except that the company has adopted the guideline governed by Section 3064 of the CICA Handbook, "Goodwill and Intangible Assets" commencing January 1, 2009.
+The accounting policies followed by the company are set out in note 2 to the audited annual consolidated financial statements of the company for the fiscal year ended December 31, 2009 and have been consistently followed in the preparation of the current period's consolidated financial statements.